Abhay Kushwaha: Life and political career

-Born to Ramvriksha Prasad on 5 June 1972, Abhay is also active in the business.
-He owns Ply and Bricks plant.
+Born to Ramvriksha Prasad on 5 June 1972 in a Koeri family.
+Besides politics, he is also active in the business, owning Ply and Bricks plant in Bihar.
 He is married to Kumari Anjali Bharti, and is a father of two children.

 Abhay entered into mainstream politics in 2000.
 Prior to his entry in state level politics, he had been a Mukhia of Kujapi village in Gaya district of Bihar.
 He had also occupied several other important posts in the Janata Dal (United) including the post of district president of JD (U) for Gaya and secretary of the organisation for the Gaya district.
 He finally beat Anil Kumar to become the Member of Legislative Assembly from the Tekari seat in 2015.
 In 2018 the leadership of JD (U) appointed him as the Bihar state president of the youth wing of the party.
 He replaced Santosh Kushwaha on this post.
 In 2020 Bihar Assembly Election Janata Dal (United) made Abhay the candidate from Belaganj Assembly instead of his constituency Tekari.